What flowers are edible?

 - Sweet violet

 - Pot marigold

 How to use edible flowers

 Dried edible flowers such as mallow and hibiscus come to life in syrups and cocktails.
 Dried lavender brings a hint of perfume to biscuits and icing.
 Rose petals add flair and fragrance to cakes and Middle Eastern dishes.
 Use the petals to top a fragrant rice pudding, or stir through pilaf rice.

 Dried edible flowers such as marigold and cornflower are also great in infusions, or even sprinkled over fresh salads.

 Greenfields lavender imparts a floral fragrance to cakes and biscuits.
-You can also add a pinch of this dried lavender to infuse in hot water with green tea for a soothing infusion.
+Or infuse a small pinch in hot water with green tea for a soothing infusion.
 Also use to infuse homemade sugar syrups and custards.

 How to store edible flowers

 Store dried edible flowers in a sealed container in a dry place.
 Try to store edible flowers in a dark place as well - too much light will make the vibrant colours fade.

 You can freeze fresh edible flowers to preserve them and they will stay vibrant as long as they are frozen.
 However, when they defrost they will quickly lose their colour and wilt.
 You can still use the edible flowers to infuse syrup or tea.
 If you want to use edible flowers for cake decoration, it’s best not to freeze them.